Hyperbaric Medicine Services

 Phone: 315 464-4910

-University Hospital has the only accredited, hospital-based Hyperbaric Oxygen Therapy unit in Central New York.
+University Hospital has the only accredited, hospital-based Hyperbaric Oxygen Therapy unit in Central New York, as well as the first accredited hyperbaric program in the State of New York.

 About Hyperbaric Oxygen Therapy